 Place three or four cuttings in a four or five-inch pot.
 To keep the stems upright, position them around the edge of the pot.

-Make sure that the plants stay warm and they should take root within four to six weeks.
+Make sure that the plants stay warm and they should take root within 4 to 6 weeks.

 After new growth starts, remove the plastic bag.
 When the young plants are a couple of months old, they can be moved to a porch or patio to get air.